PapenfussLab/gridss/Readme.md

 # Multi-mapping read alignment

+WARNING: our benchmarking results indicates that multi-mapping read alignment increases overall sensitivity by around 25% but reduces precision by 75%.
+Only use multi-mapping alignments if extremely low precision is acceptable for your use case (hint: it probably isn't).

 GRIDSS supports input files that report multiple read alignments for each input read.
 GRIDSS supports multi-mapping read alignments in which each alignment is reported as an independent SAM record with the primary.secondary flags set as per the SAM specifications.

 As the default GRIDSS configuration parameters are suitable for input BAMs in which only the best read alignment is reported, some configuration settings overrides must be supplied.
 If the aligner does not report a meaningful MAPQ for multi-mapping alignments (true for all aligners we have tested), the scoring model should be updated to ignore mapping quality.
 The mapping quality filter should be removed and the maximum coverage increased.
 A typical configuration file for a multi-mapping input looks as follows: